Updated February 12, 2016

 - Brief description of what your site is about or your purpose / niche

 - Short explanation of the author(s) (might be just you or others if you have contributors)

 - Your target audience (demographics)

-- Follower counts for Twitter, Facebook, Google+, LinkedIn, YouTube, etc.
+- Follower counts for social media like Pinterest, Twitter, Facebook, Google+, LinkedIn, YouTube, Instagram, etc.

-- Monthly pageviews, unique visitors and total visitors
+- Monthly unique visitors, total visitors and pageviews

 - Other rankings (if notable) such as Google Page Rank, Alexa ranking, Klout score, etc.

 - Any significant press mentions, awards, high-profile recognitions, etc.